inspec/inspec-habitat/docs/habitat_services.md

 ### name

 String.
-The (unqualified) name of the Service under consideration.
+The (unqualified) name of the service under consideration.

 ```ruby
 # No services named *ftp* permitted